Crispy Baked Buffalo Wings

 I hope you enjoy, my friends!

-Crispy Baked Buffalo Wings15 minutes 1 hour 1:15 4 servings
+Crispy Baked Buffalo Wings15 minutes 1 hour 1:15

 These buffalo chicken wings are made crispy without breading or frying thanks to baking at a high temperature which yields crispy skin and moist chicken.
 After baking they are tossed in a homemade Paleo buffalo sauce!